pannocode/AI-Powered-BI-ChatBot/README.md

 Transforms structured outputs into readable answers and insights.

-🛠️ Tools & Technologies
+Tools and Technologies

 Database: SQL / MongoDB (indexed, aggregated data)

 Backend: Python

-NLP: Entity extraction + intent classification
+NLP: Entity extraction and intent classification

 LLM: Used only for explanation (RAG-assisted)

 APIs: REST-based service layer

-🧪 Example Queries
+Example Queries
 Question	System Action
 Revenue of Paytm in 2021	Lookup
 Total revenue of Fintech in 2020	Aggregation
 Companies in Healthcare domain	List
-🔐 Design Principles
+Design Principles

 Structured data is the source of truth